Augmentations, annuli, and Alexander polynomials: The Alexander polynomial and gradient flows

-We need to argue that the matrix we are taking the determinant of can be identified with $M(\mu)$ in \eqref{tau flow lines}.
-The $d_0$ term accounts for the `short' flow lines in the Novikov differential, that do not pick any power of $\mu$.
+Consider $M(\mu)$ in \eqref{tau flow lines}.
+The $d_0$ term in \eqref{det poof} accounts for the `short' flow lines in the Novikov differential, that do not pick up any power of $\mu$.
 The term $\eta \psi_{F}^{n}\psi_{c}$ can be interpreted as the flow lines obtained by starting with the unstable manifold of an index 2 critical point ($\psi_{c}$), canceling $n$ intermediate Bott maxima and minima ($\psi_{F}^{n}$), and then intersecting with the stable manifold of an index 1 critical point ($\eta$).
 This gives the `long' flow lines in the Novikov differential.

-Finally, we need to check that there are no flow loops and flow lines other than the ones counted in the formula.
-To see this, consider flow loops and flow lines that stretch between at most $n$ Bott critical manifolds.
-As the Morse perturbation is turned off, it is standard that every flow line converges to a configuration as above and the corresponding finite dimensional gluing of flow lines gives a unique flow lines near each broken configuration for all sufficiently small perturbations.
-Our formulas are inductive limits in flow length, and taking smaller and smaller perturbations as $n$ increases establishes the result. \end{proof}
+The lemma follows. \end{proof}